sinbad/SPUD/doc/props.md

 * Rotator (FRotator)
 * Transform (FTransform)
 * Guid (FGuid)
-* Object Reference (Any type of object)
+* Actor references

+The following property types are supported, but **not as arrays**:

+* Custom UStructs
+* Nested UObject instances (null preserving, will re-instantiate based on property type)

 Maps and sets are not supported.

-In addition, any other struct is supported, including custom structs - but **not as arrays**.

 ## Upgrading Properties